thoughtis/prototyping-boilerplate/readme.md

 ### HTTP Server

-- If you have PHP or Python installed, you can use their built in HTTP server without install anything else.
+- If you have PHP or Python installed, you can use their built in HTTP server without installing anything else.
 - Otherwise
   - `$ npm install`
   - `$ npm run start` to serve locally using `http-server`